jaleks3/TravelHelper/README.md

 # Description
-TravwelHelper is a Java Swing-based desktop application designed to provide users with weather information, currency exchange rates, and quick access to Wikipedia articles based on user input.
+TravelHelper is a Java Swing-based desktop application designed to provide users with weather information, currency exchange rates, and quick access to Wikipedia articles based on user input.
 The application utilizes various APIs to fetch weather data, currency exchange rates, and dynamically load Wikipedia articles.

 ## Project Structure
 The project consists of the following components: